13 Best Pillows of 2024

 The best thing about the Vaya Pillow is its affordability.
 The queen-size pillow is $60, while the king-size is $85.
 This includes their 10-year warranty.

-The Coop Home Goods Premium Adjustable Memory Foam Pillow is the number-one best-selling pillow on Amazon, so it was an easy addition to our list.
-Featuring shredded memory foam, this option’s adjustability makes it more flexible than other memory foam counterparts.
+The Coop Home Goods Eden Pillow is one of the best-selling pillows on Amazon, so it was an easy addition to our list.
+Featuring shredded memory foam with cooling gels, this option’s adjustability makes it more flexible than other memory foam counterparts.

 The memory foam in this pillow allows your head to sink in as it contours to your neck.
 People love this product because it’s adjustable, so you’re able to add or remove foam until you’ve found your preferred comfort level.
 Because the filling can be adjusted, the loft can be customized too, so this pillow can work for side, back, and stomach sleepers alike.